aldingsgit/aldingsgit.github.io/index.md

 "What is the probability that I'll be hired on fulltime as a summer intern?"

-Well, good thing we can use statistics to soothe us with the math of dealing with uncertainty....
+Well, good thing we can use statistics to soothe us with the math of dealing with uncertainty.

 ### Thanks Bayes